vpetersson/docker-torrelay/README.md

 A simple Docker container for running a Tor relay server.
 The container is configured to relay up to 750GB of data (each way) per month.

-The container is also configured to listen on port 9001 for the relay traffic, and 9030 for the directory service.
-Make sure to open these in your firewall.
+The container is also configured to listen on port 9001 for the relay traffic.
+Make sure to open the in your firewall.

 ## Usage